GfSE/CoCoML-Pages/index.md

 Three categories are proposed:
 1. Well defined element to transform, e.g. _uml:Class_, _uml:Generalization_ or _uml:Composition_.
 2. Weakly defined element to transform, where *the name* from a controlled vocabulary defines the meaning.
-For example, an association with type _uml:Association_ and a name _bpmn:dataInputAssociation_ is understood as a reading relationship (between a task and a data object).
+For example, an association with type _uml:Association_ and a name _sysml:satisfies_ is understood as a relationship between a function or component and a requirement with a well defined meaning.
+(Better than specifying meaning of a relation with a _name_ is to assign a _stereotype_ such as «sysml:Allocate».
+But how to define such stereotypes for CoCoML?)
 3. Element not to transform.
 If used, a warning shall be issued.

 <a href="https://github.com/GfSE/CoCoML-Pages/discussions/7" target="_blank">Any questions or ideas?</a>